sunkg/Classification/README.md

 Unzip these two downloaded folders within the root directory of these github files.
-The pretrained models corresponding to the five used datasets can be found under directory ./Models The partially released data can be found under directory ./Data_examples
+The pretrained models corresponding to the five used datasets can be found under directory ./Models , and the partially released data can be found under directory ./Data_examples

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 To test the pretrained models, you can run the following scripts in command line: